-First- or upper second class honours degree or equivalent in an arts-related subject
+First- or upper second class honours degree or an equivalent standard in other qualifications approved by the University in an arts-related subject

-IELTS 6.5 overall, with minimum 6.0 in all components, or equivalent in other approved English language test
+IELTS 6.5 overall, with minimum 6.0 in all components, or an equivalent standard in other qualifications approved by the University

 Average applications per place: 4

-Academic entry requirements: First or upper second class honours degree, or equivalent in an arts-related subject.
+Academic entry requirements: First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in an arts-related subject.

-English language entry requirements: IELTS 6.5 overall, with minimum of 6.0 in all components, or equivalent in other approved English language test.
+English language entry requirements: IELTS 6.5 overall, with minimum of 6.0 in all components, or an equivalent standard in other qualifications approved by the University.